johnroper100/STORY/production/assets/assets-needed/README.md

 # Assets-Needed
-Here are list of all of the assets needed for each scene.
+Here are lists of all of the assets needed for each scene.